pytennessee/pytn-2019/sponsors/prospectus.md

 #### Custom Sponsorship Packages

-If you don’t see a sponsorship above that fits your needs, please contact us sponsorships@pytennessee.org and we would love to work with you to find a way for you to get involved with PyTennessee.
+If you don’t see a sponsorship above that fits your needs, please contact us sponsorships@pytennessee.org and we would love to work with you to find a way for you to get involved with {{ site.data.event.short_name }}.

 #### Community & In-Kind Sponsorships

 Not all sponsorship require money.
-If your group is a member of the Python community, please let us know and we’ll happily add your group’s logo, link, and description to the PyTennessee website as a Visitor level Sponsor.
+If your group is a member of the Python community, please let us know and we’ll happily add your group’s logo, link, and description to the {{ site.data.event.short_name }} website as a Visitor level Sponsor.

 If your company would like to exchange goods or services for sponsorship instead of money, please contact us at sponsorships@pytennessee.org and let’s figure out a way for your company to be involved.

 #### Questions

-If you have any lingering questions about sponsorships or PyTennessee in general, please don’t hesitate to email us at info@pytennessee.org or sponsorships@pytennessee.org.
+If you have any lingering questions about sponsorships or {{ site.data.event.short_name }} in general, please don’t hesitate to email us at info@pytennessee.org or sponsorships@pytennessee.org.